-We are all born with two things – our body and our mind.
-Yoga recognises that both are inextricably linked, the one affecting the other.
+You are born with two things – your body and your mind.
+Yoga recognises both are inextricably linked, the one affecting the other.
 Yoga is holistic and seeks to improve overall health and flexibility in body and mind in a balanced and harmonious way.
-There is no competition in yoga and the principle of non-harming (ahimsa) is central to yoga.
-We listen to our body and go only as far as we are able, which is why yoga can be for everyone.
+The principle of non-harming (ahimsa) is central to yoga and it is not competitive.
+You listen to your body and go only as far as you are able, which is why yoga can be for everyone.

 Yoga offers a mindful approach to wellbeing

-Yoga brings many benefits and helps contribute to our overall physical, mental and emotional health and wellbeing, helping us to release tension in the body and the mind, so we can relax, which is vital for good health and wellbeing.
+Yoga brings many benefits contributing to improved overall physical, mental and emotional health and wellbeing, helping you to release tension in the body and the mind, enabling you to de-stress and relax, which is vital for good health and wellbeing.

-Yoga can help increase our energy levels and our flexibility in body and mind.
-Yoga helps us to create balance in our lives.
-Yoga helps us live in peace and harmony with everything around us.
+Yoga can help increase your energy levels and your flexibility both physically and mentally.
+By restoring balance to your life, yoga can help you live in peace and harmony with everything around you.

 - Yoga postures stretch, extend and flex the spine.

 - Muscles and joints are exercised, making them supple and stronger.

 - Postures, combined with the breath, stimulate the function of organs, digestive, endocrine and nervous systems.